A BENIGN CONSPIRACY

 Early Head Shot

-Returning to the Chicago Tribune article posted above, we get these excerpts, which indicate that Kennedy was shot in the head with the first shot, when the limousine was "75 yards" (actually, I think it was less than half of that, 92 feet or just under 31 yards--you'll see where I get this distance in a moment--but a lot of people have trouble estimating distance, so witness recollections of distance measurements should be taken with a grain of salt) away from the window and "moving at a stroller's pace," making this "an easy shot."
+The Chicago Tribune had a reporter, Robert Young, who was embedded in the motorcade, and who apparently stayed behind in Dealey Plaza to interview witnesses.
+From that paper, we get reports indicating that Kennedy was shot in the head with the first shot, when the limousine was "75 yards" (actually, I think it was less than half of that, 92 feet or just under 31 yards--you'll see where I get this distance in a moment--but a lot of people have trouble estimating distance, so witness recollections of distance measurements should be taken with a grain of salt) away from the window and "moving at a stroller's pace," making this "an easy shot."
 The President's "hair flew up," indicating that this was a head shot, and the President took on an odd expression that witnesses characterized as "an awful look" or "awful" and "stunned" expression, or (per Bill Newman in his WFAA interview) showing "fear."
 But note how the "hair lift ' is associated with the first shot, not the third:

 Alan Smith